binhollc/SupernovaSDK-examples/README.md

 ### Jupyter Notebooks

 The [notebooks](./notebooks/) folder hosts different Jupyter notebooks sorted in sub folders by protocol or interface.
 [Jupyter Notebooks](https://jupyter.org/) are an interactive user interface that allows user to run code in cells.
-Maybe you do not know the name Jupyter Notebooks but you may have used [Google Colab](https://colab.google/) instead, which is based on Jupyter Notebooks.
-Finally, there is also a [Visual Studio Code extension for Jupyter Notebooks](https://code.visualstudio.com/docs/datascience/jupyter-notebooks).
+Maybe you do not know the name Jupyter Notebooks but you may have used [Google Colab](https://colab.google/) which is based on Jupyter Notebooks, or used [Visual Studio Code extension for Jupyter Notebooks](https://code.visualstudio.com/docs/datascience/jupyter-notebooks).

 ### Python scripts